 Music Education

-Through the Diploma Music Education course, students will gain experience in teaching music to Foundation and Intermediate phase learners in group contexts.
-The focus of Music education in the Diploma programme is on developing practical skills that can be used in a classroom with a strong emphasis on movement and music.
-Students will also learn to play various instruments that are useful in the Music Education classroom, such as the guitar, recorder, ukulele and various percussion instruments.
+Through the Diploma Music Education course, students gain experience in teaching music to learners in group contexts.
+Music education in the Diploma programme focuses on developing practical skills that can be used in a classroom with a strong emphasis on music and movement.
+Students gain valuable teaching skills.
+Principles such as sound before symbol and learning through doing are emphasised.
+Students learn to play various instruments that are useful in the Music Education classroom, such as the guitar, recorder, ukulele and various percussion instruments.
 In addition, students are required to master theoretical perspectives on teaching music in the Foundation and Intermediate phase, including teaching singing and the development of pitch awareness, teaching rhythm and the use of movement, play as an educational tool, developing listening and creativity, assessment and evaluation, and lesson planning.

 For further information about Music Education at the School of Music, please contact Prof Mignon van Vreden.